 The first part of the class focuses mainly on theoretical questions, which will be followed by a historically motivated study of the various transformations of domestic melodrama, from its beginnings towards the contemporary remakes.
 In last section of the course, we will examine conceptual issues related to genre theory, and attempt to locate the position of melodramas amongst other traditional genres within American cinema.

-Week 1: Introduction, course overview

-Week 2: Definitions and types of melodrama
+Session 1: Introduction, course overview definitions and types of melodrama

-Week 3: Silent film melodrama as morality tale
+Session 2: Silent film melodrama as morality tale and the social turn